-- 8 in-person conference calls with the cohort and me to process material, ask questions personally, and get support when you need it.
-The conference calls will be recorded for listening later if you are unable to attend in person.
+- 8 in-person video-conference calls; ask me your questions in person, get to know your colleagues, process material, and get support when you need it.
+The video-conference calls will be recorded for listening later (audio only) if you are unable to attend in person.

-- A private online discussion group to share the journey, discuss material, share links to resources, give and get feedback, and form community with your cohort and me.
+- A private online discussion group to share the journey, discuss material and cases, share links to resources, give and get feedback, and form community with your cohort and me.

-- 20 CEUs approved from the Wisconsin Association for Marriage and Family Therapy, following a post-test.
+- 20 CEUs approved from the American Association of Sexuality Educators, Counselors, and Therapists, following a post-test.*

-- A detailed syllabus, learning objectives, and post-test which you can use to request your own professional organization grant you CEUs.
+- A detailed syllabus, learning objectives, and post-test which you can submit to your own professional organization to request CEUs.
 (Granting of CEUs is entirely at the discretion of each professional organization.)

 - A certificate of completion, suitable for framing.